wahur666/ConquestFrontierWarsRay-mirror/docs/menu1-opening-migration-checklist.md

 - the screen is composed from typed `GT_MENU1.Opening` data
 - the result is presented as a scaled, centered `800x600` legacy surface
 - buttons, statics, and animations render in the correct places
+- routed interaction is connected closely enough to validate hover behavior
 - no modal or submenu flow is required to demonstrate the result

 ## Deferred Work